brunomlr/stellar-sponsorship-service/docs/prd.md

 | `created_at` | TIMESTAMP | Creation timestamp |
 | `updated_at` | TIMESTAMP | Last update timestamp |

+> Note: There is no `xlm_used` column.
+Usage is derived from the on-chain balance of the sponsor account.

 ### Transaction Logs Table

 | Column | Type | Description |